metablaster/WindowsFirewallRuleset/Readme/SecurityAndPrivacy.md

 # Security and privacy

-This document provides incomplete suggestions on how to have control over your online privacy and how to maximize security of a computer system.
+This document provides suggestions and best practices on how to have control over your online privacy\
+and how to maximize security of a personal computer.

 ## Table of contents